You don't need to keep chasing that one perfect strategy...

 Finally, here are the performance charts of a Modular Dual Momentum portfolio consisting of a 60-40 split between equities and bonds modules.

-This is a twist on Antonacci’s modular approach, and is actually the approach I prefer.
+This is a twist on Antonacci’s modular approach and is actually the approach I prefer.
 We choose a universe of ETFs that represent various sectors, regions and asset classes, ranking them based on their return over the formation period and buy up to the best three ETFs whose absolute momentum is also positive.
 Essentially, this approach results in a sector rotation strategy that leverages the benefits of Dual Momentum.
-Robot Wealth members have access to the complete research environment for reproducing and experimenting with this Dual Momentum Sector Rotation strategy.
-Join up here.
+Robot Wealth Bootcamp members have access to the complete research environment for reproducing and experimenting with this Dual Momentum Sector Rotation strategy.

 The results below are for a Dual Momentum Sector Rotation for the following sectors:

-Readers please note that my implementations have some important differences from the approach that Gary describes in his book and on his website.
+Note that my implementations have some important differences from the approach that Gary describes in Dual Momentum Investing and on his website.
 Gary’s equities implementation is called Global Equities Momentum (GEM) and you can see its performance and read the fine print here.
 One of the key differences is that the trend of the US market determines the trend of all equities indices.
 In other words, if the return of the S&P500 is less than the return of short-term treasuries, we hold bonds regardless of the performance of foreign stocks.
 The reasoning for this is research referenced in Gary’s book that shows the US stock market leading global equities markets.
 In the short backtest posted here, there is only one month when this makes a difference, but it may be more significant in the long term.

 Also, Gary explicitly advises against a sector rotation model.
 In his backtests back to 1974, he found that sector rotation outperformed the S&P500, but underperformed his GEM model.
 If you look at Gary’s results here, you can see that sector rotation outperformed GEM only intermittently (including the last few years of the simulation), with GEM coming out well on top over time.
 However, the sector rotation Gary describes on his website here is, I think, very different to my implementation in that it examines the individual sectors of the US market only.
 My implementation is more of a “global macro sector rotation”.